joanux810/LaboratoriosCursoDevOps/Nodo1/README.md

 ### NAT Gateway
 1. Go to VPC
-2. Go to Create Nategateway
+2. Go to Create NatGateway
 3. Set the name to "DemoNat"
 4. Choose a public subnet of the VPC.
 Remember, the NAT must be created in the public subnet, but it will resolved to a private subnet.
 5. Select Public subnet